Nainish-Rai/aesthetic-startpage/README.md

 6. Select Custom url homepage and paste the url.

 ##### Method 2:
-- Copy this Page [link](https://iridescent-starburst-f83bcd.netlify.app/) and use it as custom url homepage
+- Copy this Page [link](https://nainish-startpage.netlify.app/) and use it as custom url homepage

+### Changing-Themes
+- You can change theme using the menu given at top-right corner.
+- You can use a specific-theme by using method-1.

 ## Themes:
 ### Purple-Mesh